-Ms. Tricia Hardy is in her eighth year as orchestra director at Dickerson Middle School in Marietta, Georgia.
-During her years of leadership, the program has doubled in size to 500 students.
+Ms. Tricia Hardy is in her eleventh year as orchestra director at Dickerson Middle School in Marietta, Georgia and twentieth year of teaching middle school orchestra.
+During her years of leadership, the Dickerson program has doubled in size to 500 students.
 She created the Dickerson Chamber Strings and 8th Grade Sinfonia Orchestras, who have performed at the Georgia Music Educators Association (GMEA) state music conference and the American String Teachers Association National Conference (ASTA) National Orchestra Festival in 2016.

 Ms. Hardy earned her bachelor's degree in music education at The University of Florida and a master’s degree in educational leadership from The Ohio State University.
 She recently completed her specialist degree in Educational Leadership through Berry College.
 Before moving to Marietta in 2012, Ms. Hardy directed middle school orchestra programs in Ohio and Florida where her ensembles consistently received superior ratings.
 Ms. Hardy has significantly grown the size of each orchestra program in each of the four school districts in which she has taught.

 In 2016, Ms. Hardy was honored to represent the state of Georgia in "50 Directors Who Make a Difference," by the School Band and Orchestra Publication.
 Ms. Hardy has presented clinics at the state and national levels, including the American String Teacher Association National Conference, The Ohio State String Teachers’ Workshop, and state music conventions.
 In her fourth year of teaching, she was named “Arts Teacher of the Year” at the Rochelle School of the Arts in Lakeland, Florida.
 Ms. Hardy served as a certified adjudicator throughout the state of Florida and also served as state secretary and state president-elect for the Florida chapter of ASTA.